-- As part of the submission process, authors must check their submission's compliance with the following items.
-Submissions may be returned to authors that do not adhere to these guidelines.
+- As part of the submission process, authors must check their submission's compliance with all the following items.
+Submissions that do not adhere to these guidelines may be returned to authors.

 - The author(s) has received consent from the author or editor of any pictures or tables quoted from other journals or books.
 A portion or the entirety of the article must not have been published in other journals, nor must it have contributed to other journals or is still under review.

 - The author(s) undersigned hereby give the Institute of Tropical Disease Universitas Airlangga the rights as a publisher, and the right of first publication of all published material.
 It will be licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Already have a Username/Password for the Indonesian Journal of Tropical and Infectious Disease?

 Need a Username/Password?

 Registration and login are required to submit items online and check the current submissions' status.